home-assistant/developers.home-assistant/docs/dev_101_services.md

 ```

 :::info
 The name and description of the services are set in our [translations](/docs/internationalization/core.md#services) and not in the service description.
-Each service and service field, must have a matching translation defined.
+Each service and service field must have a matching translation defined.
 :::

 ### Filtering service fields